hereya/hereya-docs/docs/intro.md

 ```yaml
 port: 5433
 ```
+Alternatively, you can manually create the file `hereyavars/local-postgres.yaml` and add the port parameter to it.

 Make sure to check this file into your version control system.

 This package exports the following environment variables:
 `POSTGRES_URL`, `POSTGRES_ROOT_URL`, `DBNAME`.